russplaysguitar/json-to-table/readme.markdown

 # json-to-table

-This project provides two functions that convert between JSON and table format:
+This project provides two functions that convert between JSON and "table" format:

 `window.to_table(json)` : converts from JSON to table format
 `window.to_json(table)` : converts from table format to JSON